-NorthWest Arkansas Community College offers a comprehensive series of CAD programs that include emphasis in Architectural Design, Landscape Design, and Civil Design to meet the educational needs of Northwest Arkansas area residents and employers.
+NorthWest Arkansas Community College offers a comprehensive series of CAD programs that include emphasis in Architectural Design, Civil/Landscape Design and Mechanical Design to meet the educational needs of Northwest Arkansas area residents and employers.
 The significance of a diversified CAD program is derived from demand for dynamic technological training needs of the area.

 Certificate programs are offered to students who wish to specialize in a particular design field or further an education beyond a 4-5 year university program.
-The NWACC certificate programs are intended to compliment university studies in Architectural Design, Landscape Design, and Civil Design.
+The NWACC certificate programs are intended to compliment university studies.
 Our staff of licensed and experienced design professionals teach all NWACC certificate program disciplines to ensure that students are prepared with the training needed for job advancement or transition into the workplace.